skytap/well-architected-framework/security/edgenetworking.md

 #### Firewall

-A Firewall should be implemented to protect the edge of the Skytap platform, both to defend the workloads running in Skytap but also any onward connection to the corporate datacentre or other clouds.
+A Firewall should be implemented to protect the edge of the Skytap platform, both to defend the workloads running in Skytap, but also any onward connection to the corporate data center or other clouds.

 Internet to Environments filtering should take place to only permit acceptable connections, for example, HTTPS connection to the Inbound